opencoweb/coweb/docs/js/session.rst

    :param boolean autoUpdate: True to automatically update application state in a session after successfully joining it, false to require an explicit application call to :func:`SessionInterface.updateInSession`.
 Defaults to `true`.
    :throws Error: If invoked after preparing a session
    :returns: :class:`Promise`
-   :callback: Invoked on successful preparation with an object having these attributes:
+   :callback: Invoked after successful preparation if `autoJoin` is false.
+Otherwise, invoked after the last auto action completes.
+Receives an object with the following properties:

       collab (boolean)
          If the server created a collaborative session or not.
 May or may not match what was requested.